Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

-Using this relation to $A_1(r)$ and comparing the time-time and the radial-radial components of the Eqs. (\ref{eqii}), we obtain the equation:
+Using this relation to $A_1(r)$ and comparing the time--time and the radial--radial components of Equation~(\ref{eqii}), we obtain the following equation:

-Analogously to the previous case, we assume $\beta(r)=-\alpha(r)+\epsilon$, with $\epsilon$ some constant, together with the field equations (\ref{vacuumfieldeqs}), such that we find:
+Analogously to the previous case, we assume that $\beta(r)=-\alpha(r)+\epsilon$, with~$\epsilon$ some constant, together with the field equations~(\ref{vacuumfieldeqs}), such that we find the following:

 where $M>0$ is the black hole mass and $\omega$ is the Weyl constant.
-We note that the relation between the time-time and radial-radial components of the metric is $g_{11}=-\frac{1}{g_{00}}$, considering, without loss generality, $\epsilon=0$.
+We note that the relation between the time--time and radial--radial components of the metric is $g_{11}=-\frac{1}{g_{00}}$, considering, without~loss generality, $\epsilon=0$.

-It is easy to see that, performing $g_{00}=0$, we can obtain two event horizons, which occurs when $r^{^{(M)}}_{H}=2M$ and $r^{^{(\omega)}}_{H}=2 |\omega|$.
-This results resembles the black hole and cosmological horizons discussion \cite{Shankaranarayanan:2003}.\\
+It is easy to see that, by performing $g_{00}=0$, we can obtain two event horizons, which occurs when $r^{^{(M)}}_{H}=2M$ and $r^{^{(\omega)}}_{H}=2 |\omega|$.
+This result resembles the black hole and cosmological horizons discussion~\cite{Shankaranarayanan:2003}.

-In order to understand the possible values to $\omega$, we will apply the constraint (\ref{constr-Weyl-ansatz2}) considering three different cases: $\omega=M$; $|\omega|>M$; $|\omega|<M$.
+In order to understand the possible $\omega$ values, we will apply the constraint (\ref{constr-Weyl-ansatz2}) considering three different cases: $\omega=M$, $|\omega|>M$, and $|\omega|<M$.
 In the first case, considering $\omega=M$, we only have one event horizon, $R_H=2M$.
-The constraint (\ref{constr-Weyl-ansatz2}) is automatically satisfied, outside the event horizon, for any $M>0$.
-In the second case, $|w|>M$, we have two event horizons and the external one is the $r^{^{(\omega)}}_H$.
-The constraint (\ref{constr-Weyl-ansatz2}) is satisfied for any $r>r^{^{(\omega)}}_H$ if and only if $\omega>0$.
-Finally, when $|w|<M$, we also have two event horizons and the external one is the $r^{^{(M)}}_H$.
-The constraint (\ref{constr-Weyl-ansatz2}) is satisfied for any $r>r^{^{(M)}}_H$ also if and only if $\omega>0$.
-Therefore, in general, we have to impose that $\omega>0$. \\
+The~constraint (\ref{constr-Weyl-ansatz2}) is automatically satisfied outside the event horizon for~any $M>0$.
+In~the second case, $|w|>M$, we have two event horizons and the external one is the $r^{^{(\omega)}}_H$.
+The~constraint (\ref{constr-Weyl-ansatz2}) is satisfied for any $r>r^{^{(\omega)}}_H$ if and only if $\omega>0$.
+Finally, when $|w|<M$, we also have two event horizons, and the external one is $r^{^{(M)}}_H$.
+The~constraint (\ref{constr-Weyl-ansatz2}) is satisfied for any $r>r^{^{(M)}}_H$ also if and only if $\omega>0$.
+Therefore, in~general, we have to impose that $\omega>0$.

-Analyzing, globally, the Weyl vector, we can see that $A_0(r) \to \frac{1}{\omega}$ and $A_1(r)\to 0$, when $r\to \infty$.
-In fact, if we require spacetime to be asymptotically flat, then $\omega \gg 1$, but if we expect that at infinity we can have non-zero background, then we see that the vector field contributes cosmologically at infinity with $A_0=1/\omega$.\\
+Analyzing, globally, the~Weyl vector, we can see that $A_0(r) \to \frac{1}{\omega}$ and $A_1(r)\to 0$, when $r\to \infty$.
+In~fact, if~we require space--time to be asymptotically flat, then $\omega \gg 1$ {;} but~if we expect that at infinity we can have non-zero background, then we see that the vector field contributes cosmologically at infinity with $A_0=1/\omega$.

-In this gravity model under study, a Schwarzschild-like black hole can exist with a non-zero Ricci scalar.
-Although the total curvature scalar is zero, the Ricci scalar takes the form
+In this gravity model under study, a~Schwarzschild-like black hole can exist with a non-zero Ricci scalar.
+Although~the total curvature scalar is zero, the~Ricci scalar takes the form